open-mc/server/README.md

 Note: For **windows**, it is recommended to install both via [scoop](https://scoop.sh).
 Follow the install instructions on their website, then install both by typing `scoop install git` and `scoop install nodejs@20.17.0`

+Note 2: The server software currently does not work with bun or deno due to the use of [uWebSockets.js](https://github.com/uNetworking/uWebSockets.js).
+Make your complaints there.

 Clone this repository and run the start script:
 ```sh
 git clone https://github.com/open-mc/server